Icosa-dev/Alzipar-Dictionary/Rules/Morphology/IrregularRoots.md

 ## Diconsonantal:

 To derive a root from a word with only 2 consonants you take the core 2 consonants add add "'" to the beginning or end depending on which has a vowel (and the end always if neither side of the word has a vowel).
 Given a word with two consonants if it takes the form V1V2(V) the new triconsonanatal root form will be '-1-2.
 If it takes the form 1V2(V) the new triconsonantal root form will be 1-2-'.

+## Note

+All words must contain at least two consonants.